capoaira/GCWizard-Extension/README.md

 # GCWizard Browser Extension

 An extension to get access to the tools of the GCWizard and solve mysterys on geocaching.com

 ## What does the extension do?

 ### Global

 Extends your context menu with functions of the GCWizard.

 <ul>
-    <li>Encrypt and decrypt selected text</li>
+    <li>Open selected text in the GCWizard to endcode or decode it</li>
     <li>Open caches, trackables, lists and geotour when the code is selected</li>
 </ul>

 ### Cache Detail Page

 <ul>
     <li>Show owner and owner pseudonym</li>
     <li>Analyze the listing source code</li>
     <li>Analyze the hint and Waypoints</li>
 </ul>

-## You are missing a function
+## You are missing a function?

 Then you have 2 options:

 <ol>